Prateek-Gitlab/HealthProcure/DESIGN_SYSTEM.md

 ## Overview

 This document outlines the enhanced visual design system implemented for HealthProcure, including color palettes, typography, spacing, components, and usage guidelines.
+The system is designed with a clean, modern light theme optimized for professional healthcare environments.

 ## 🎨 Color Palette